fastcyclist/Deployment_Python_Pickle_Flask_Zappa_AWSLambda/README.md

 - [How to deploy a Serverless Machine Learning Microservice with AWS Lambda, AWS API Gateway and scikit-learn](https://medium.com/@patrickmichelberger/how-to-deploy-a-serverless-machine-learning-microservice-with-aws-lambda-aws-api-gateway-and-d5b8cbead846)
 - [What are the different use cases of joblib versus pickle?](https://stackoverflow.com/questions/12615525/what-are-the-different-use-cases-of-joblib-versus-pickle)

-## I do most of my work on a [Linux](https://releases.ubuntu.com/18.04.5/) machine and connect to it via [SecureCRT](https://www.vandyke.com/products/securecrt/index.html) from a Windows machine.
+## I do most of my work on a [Linux](https://releases.ubuntu.com/18.04.5/) machine and connect to it via [SecureCRT](https://www.vandyke.com/products/securecrt/index.html) from a Windows machine
 If your development environment is different (i.e., MacOS or Windows only), you'll need a little bit more [digging](https://www.google.com).

 ## Step 1.
 Open an AWS account (it's free, for the most part)